osisoft/AVEVA-Adapter-Modbus-Docs/V1/Configuration/OSIsoft Adapter for Modbus TCP data source configuration.md

 # OSIsoft Adapter for Modbus TCP data source configuration

-To use the Modbus TCP adapter, you must configure it for the Modbus TCP data source from which it will polling data.
+To use the Modbus TCP adapter, you must configure the data source from which it will be polling data.

 ## Configure Modbus TCP data source